reshmabidikar/slate/source/includes/_invoice.md

 ### Retrieve invoice audit logs with history by invoice id

 Retrieve a list of audit log records showing events that occurred involving changes to a specified invoice.
-History information is included with each record.
+History information  (a copy of the full invoice object) is included with each record.

+Some examples:
+* Assuming the API is invoked after an invoice is generated, it would return one record:
+    * An `INSERT` record corresponding to the invoice creation
+* Assuming the API is invoked after an invoice is voided, it would return two records:
+    * An `INSERT` record corresponding to the invoice creation
+    * An `UPDATE` record corresponding to the invoice status update

 **HTTP Request**